ballerina-platform/ballerina-dev-website/components/integration/data-oriented-programming/code/java-bbe/union-types.md

 ---
 title: 'Model choices as discriminate unions'
 description: In data-oriented programming, modeling choices is essential for achieving code-data separation.
 This approach results in modular, maintainable, and extensible code that can handle different data variants in a unified and type-safe manner.
-Ballerina simplifies this process by offering built-in mechanisms to model choices as discriminate unions, using a concise and seamlessly integrated syntax.
+Ballerina offers built-in mechanisms to model choices as discriminate unions, using a concise and seamlessly integrated syntax.
 image:
 url: https://github.com/ballerina-guides/integration-samples/tree/main/model-choices-for-dop
 ---